 Idealistic Studies publishes original writing that recognizes the defining significance of consciousness and mind in the concerns of philosophy and other expressions of high culture.
-Article manuscripts are subject to anonymous review.
+Article manuscripts are subject to anonymous review by two reviewers.

 The typical length of published articles is approximately 5,000 words.
 Submitted manuscripts should not exceed 10,000 words without prior discussion with the editor.